-There are two main ways to go with chemical-free sealants (and stain) for raised garden beds or planters.
+There are two main ways to go with chemical-free sealants (and stains) for raised garden beds or planters.

 The first option is to use a non-toxic water-based stain on the exterior with a safe water-based painted on membrane on the interior of the box.
 (The water-based stains used on the exterior won’t hold up inside the bed).

 The second option is the most food-safe option, which is to use a totally natural penetrating oil on the inside and outside of the garden bed or container garden.

 All of the options here are non-toxic and plant safe, leaving your garden produce safe to eat.

 Some of these are only wood stains/sealants and some can be used on concrete and plastic planter boxes as well.

 This post contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.

 Vermont Natural Coatings PolyWhey is a stain and sealant for the exterior of raised garden beds.